euzu/m3u-filter/README.md

 - epg_url: `http://fantastic.provider.xyz:8080/xmltv.php?username=tvjunkie&password=junkie.secret`

-To use `m3u-filter` you need to create the configuration.
+To use `tuliprox` you need to create the configuration.
 The configuration consist of 4 files.
 - config.yml
 - source.yml